Backend-driven frontend means that the frontend is a simple renderer which paints whatever the backend tells it to paint.

 - Annotating the class with @Route.

-- Returning an object from a method in a class which is already linked to the frontend, as response to some event in the browser.
+- Fron a class which is already linked to the frontend, return an object as response to some event in the browser.

 Interact with the frontend